WHERE: Coney Island, NY WHEN: July 4, 2022 at 12PM ET, televied live on ESPN

 holiday event, which is open to the public and which is sanctioned by the International

-Federation of Competitive eating, takes place at Nathan's Famous on the corner
+Federation of Competitive eating, takes place at Maimonides Park, next door to Nathan's Famous on the corner

 of Surf and Stillwell avenues in Coney

-audience of 50,000 every year, those seeking good viewing are
+attendance of 40,000 every year, those seeking good viewing are

 advised to arrive before 11 am.
 (For more information, call Major League Eating at 212.352.8651.)